uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

   * with different stylings in dark mode, light mode, and print mode
   * responsive in both mobile and desktop views
   * deployed on GitHub Pages.
-* A git repository with a `main` branch that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
+* A git repository with a `main` or `src` branch that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
     * `virtualenv` `venv` etc.
     * `.pyc` files, `__pycache__` directories.
     * `node_modules`